Metamizer: a versatile neural optimizer for fast and accurate physics simulations: Introduction

 \section{Introduction}

 Countless physical systems can be described by partial differential equations (PDEs).
 For example, electrostatic or gravitational fields can be described by the Poisson equation, heat diffusion or pollutant dispersion can be described by the advection-diffusion equation, pressure waves by the wave equation, fluids by the incompressible Navier-Stokes equation, and so on.
-Unfortunately, most of these equations do not possess analytical solutions and numerical solutions are computationally expensive.
+Unfortunately, most of these equations do not have analytical solutions, so numerical solvers must be used.
 To reduce the computational burden of numerical methods, numerous neural surrogate models have been developed in recent years that achieve fast and highly efficient physics simulations \citep{thuerey2021pbdl,cuomo2022scientific}.
-However, the accuracy of current neural surrogates still remains limited compared to numerical solvers that can iteratively improve a solution to a high desired accuracy.
-In addition, neural surrogate models are usually tailored to specific PDEs and do not generalize well across multiple different PDEs without retraining.
+Moreover, recent developments \citep{kaneda2023deep, chen2024teng} show that neural networks do not fall behind numerical solvers in terms of accuracy anymore.
+However, neural surrogate models are usually tailored to specific PDEs and do not generalize well across multiple different PDEs without retraining.
 Zero-shot PDE solvers, analogous to current endeavours in foundational models for natural language processing \citep{brown2020language} or computer vision \citep{radford2021learning,kirillov2023segment}, could be of great benefit for instant realisitc animations in computer games or computer aided engineering.

 Thus, in this work, we propose Metamizer, a neural optimizer to accelerate gradient descent for fast and accurate physics simulations.
 To this end, we introduce a novel \emph{scale-invariant architecture} that suggests improved gradient descent update steps that are independent of arbitrary scalings of the loss function or loss domain.
 We train Metamizer \emph{without any training data} directly on the physics-based loss that it is supposed to optimize.
-After training, unlike traditional gradient descent methods, Metamizer requires \emph{no hyperparameters} such as learning rate or momentum, and allows \emph{tradeoffs between runtime and accuracy} for \emph{fast and highly accurate} results.
+After training, unlike traditional gradient descent methods, Metamizer requires \emph{no tuning} of parameters such as learning rate or momentum, and allows \emph{tradeoffs between runtime and accuracy} for \emph{fast and highly accurate} results.
 We evaluate the very same network (same architecture and same weights) across a wide range of linear and non-linear PDEs and showcase its \emph{generalization capabilites - even to PDEs that were not covered during training}.